List of tallest buildings in Minneapolis

-Minneapolis, the largest city in the U.S. state of Minnesota, is home to 190 completed high-rises, 41 of which stand taller than 300 ft as of 2025.
+Minneapolis, the largest city in the U.S. state of Minnesota, is home to 190 completed high-rises, 41 of which stand taller than 300 ft as of 2026.
 Of these, 11 have a height greater than 492 ft (150 m).
 Minneapolis has the second largest skyline in the Midwestern United States, after Chicago, with the second most buildings taller than 300 ft (91 m) or 492 ft (150 m) in the region.
 The tallest building in Minneapolis is the 57-story IDS Center, which rises 792 feet (241 m) and was designed by architect Philip Johnson.
 It is also the tallest building in Minnesota.
 Minneapolis and neighboring Saint Paul form the core of the Twin Cities, a metropolitan area of 3.7 million.
-Saint Paul has a smaller high-rise skyline of its own, approximately 8 miles east of Downtown Minneapolis.
+Saint Paul has a smaller high-rise skyline of its own, approximately eight miles east of Downtown Minneapolis.
 Most of the tallest buildings in Downtown Minneapolis are linked via the Minneapolis Skyway System, the largest pedestrian skywalk system in the world.

-The history of skyscrapers in Minneapolis began with the construction of the Lumber Exchange Building, now known as the Edison Building, in 1886; at 165 ft and 12 floors, it is often regarded as the first skyscraper in Minnesota and one of the first fire-proof buildings in the country.
+The history of skyscrapers in Minneapolis began with the construction of the Lumber Exchange Building in 1886; at 165 ft and 12 floors, it is often regarded as the first skyscraper in Minnesota and one of the first fire-proof buildings in the country.
 The Lumber Exchange Building stands as the oldest structure outside of New York City with at least 12 floors.
 Minneapolis went through a small building boom in the early 1920s.
 This period saw the construction of the Lumen Technologies Building and the Foshay Tower, which was modelled after the Washington Monument.
 The Foshay Tower overtook the City Hall as the city's tallest building.
 Due to the Great Depression, few tall buildings were completed from the 1930s to 1950s.